zacanger/rcg/README.md

   rcg dir class bar
 ```

-Assumes you're using ES latest.
+Assumes the following about what it generates:

+* You're using at least ES2015
+* Standard style (no semicolons, two spaces)
-Tests are in a Jest + Enzyme + Sinon format.
+* Jest + Enzyme with Sinon test

 License: WTFPL